-There is disagreement not only about when children succeed at counterfactual reasoning, but also why they fail.
+There is disagreement not only about when children succeed at counterfactual reasoning but also why they fail.
 The earliest view, offered by Piaget, was that they simply lacked the capacity.
-Under this view, counterfactual reasoning requires children to reach the stage of "formal operations", the stage of reasoning that allows for the manipulation of abstract information (Inhelder & Piaget, 1958).
-Others, noting that young children have no difficulty with hypothetical reasoning about the future or with pretense (Atance & O'Neill, 2005; Buchsbaum, Bridgers, Skolnick Weisberg, & Gopnik, 2012), have argued that children are able to imagine possible situations in general, but fail specifically when asked counterfactual questions.
+Under this view, counterfactual reasoning requires children to reach the stage of "formal operations," the stage of reasoning that allows for the manipulation of abstract information (Inhelder & Piaget, 1958).
+Others, noting that young children have no difficulty with hypothetical reasoning about the future or with pretense (Atance & O'Neill, 2005; Buchsbaum et al., 2012), have argued that children are able to imagine possible situations in general but fail specifically when asked counterfactual questions.
 What makes counterfactual reasoning special is that it requires simultaneously representing events as they actually occurred as well how they would have played out had something about the past been different (Beck & Riggs, 2014; Beck et al., 2014).
-This imposes several cognitive challenges that place substantial demands on children's executive function abilities: children have to keep multiple possibilities in mind at the same time (Beck, Robinson, Carroll, & Apperly, 2006; Carey, Leahy, Redshaw, & Suddendorf, 2020; Rafetseder et al., 2013) and they have to inhibit what actually happened when considering counterfactual alternatives (Beck, Riggs, & Gorniak, 2009; Carlson, White, & Davis-Unger, 2014).
+This imposes several cognitive challenges that place substantial demands on children's executive function abilities: Children have to keep multiple possibilities in mind at the same time (Beck et al., 2006; Carey et al., 2020; Rafetseder et al., 2013), and they have to inhibit what actually happened when considering counterfactual alternatives (Beck et al., 2009; Carlson et al., 2014).

 Under these views, children answer counterfactual questions by relying on alternative strategies rather than engaging in counterfactual simulation.
-For example, Rafetseder et al. (2013) argued that children use "basic conditional reasoning" (BCR) to answer counterfactual questions.
+For example, Rafetseder et al. (2013) argued that children use basic conditional reasoning (BCR) to answer counterfactual questions.
 This BCR strategy differs from true counterfactual reasoning in that it does not try to preserve the features of the event as it actually occurred.
-Instead, BCR allows everything about the event that can be changed to change (Leahy, Rafetseder, & Perner, 2014).
-In over-determined cases, this means that young children believe the outcome would be different because they ignore the fact that a second cause was actually present, while adults preserve the state of any cause other than the one specified by the counterfactual question.
+Instead, BCR allows everything about the event that can be changed to change (Leahy et al., 2014).
+In overdetermined cases, this means that young children believe the outcome would be different because they ignore the fact that a second cause was actually present, while adults preserve the state of any cause other than the one specified by the counterfactual question.

-However, there is another way in which children could fail which previous work has not considered: Perhaps children do engage in counterfactual simulation, but they systematically consider different alternatives than we would as adults.
-That is, when we say adults answer these questions 'correctly', we mean that their answers are compatible with what we consider to be the appropriate counterfactual simulation given the conditions posited in the question.
-For example, in the case of the dirty shoes, when there are two people who walk across the dirty floor and adults are asked what would happen if one of them had taken their shoes off, the 'correct' answer, that the floor would still be dirty, presumes that the counterfactual we simulate is one in which the person not mentioned in the question leaves their shoes on (Sloman & Lagnado, 2005).
-Younger children, who systematically say that the floor would be clean, could do so on the basis of an episodic simulation in which both people take their shoes off, and so arrive at the 'wrong' answer while still engaging in counterfactual simulation.
+However, there is another way in which children could fail that previous work has not considered: Perhaps children do engage in counterfactual simulation, but they systematically consider different alternatives than we would as adults.
+That is, when we say adults answer these questions "correctly," we mean that their answers are compatible with what we consider to be the appropriate counterfactual simulation given the conditions posited in the question.
+For example, in the case of the dirty shoes, when there are two people who walk across the dirty floor and adults are asked what would happen if one of them had taken their shoes off, the "correct" answer, that the floor would still be dirty, presumes that the counterfactual we simulate is one in which the person not mentioned in the question leaves their shoes on (Sloman & Lagnado, 2005).
+Younger children, who systematically say that the floor would be clean, could do so on the basis of an episodic simulation in which both people take their shoes off and so arrive at the "wrong" answer while still engaging in counterfactual simulation.